Getting Started with our Tasmota Products

 3. Add a name (eg: Tasmota), and then select "Allow person to login"

-4. Add a username and password.
-Theese will be your MQTT_HOST and MQTT_PASSWORD in the step Connecting the Devices
+These will be your MQTT_HOST and MQTT_PASSWORD in the step Connecting the Devices

-Adding a credentials config:
+Adding a credentials config (great for testing):

 1. Navigate to Settings → Addons → Mosquitto